 Around 1 in 8 men will develop prostate cancer during their lives.
 However, early intervention and localized treatment can relieve uncomfortable symptoms and keep the cancer from spreading.
 At the Prostate Cancer Institute of Arizona in Chandler, Arizona, cancer treatment specialist Ajay Bhatnagar, MD, regularly diagnoses and treats localized prostate cancer.
-Call the office today to request a prostate cancer consultation, or book your appointment online.
+Call the office today at 480-428-1779 to request a prostate cancer consultation, or book your appointment online.

 Prostate cancer causes the cells in the prostate gland to multiply and divide uncontrollably.
 The walnut-sized prostate gland produces seminal fluid, which feeds and transports sperm.
 There are different types of prostate cancer, but Dr. Bhatnagar focuses on localized cancer (cancer that hasn’t spread beyond the prostate gland).

 Early stage prostate cancer often has no symptoms, which is why Prostate-Specific Antigen (PSA) screening is critical for early detection of prostate cancer.
 As the cancer worsens, you can experience erectile dysfunction and other sexual problems.

 Make an appointment at the Prostate Cancer Institute of Arizona if you have any of the above symptoms, and they last for more than a few days.
 That’s particularly true if they get worse or worry you.

 Dr. Bhatnagar reviews your medical records and asks about your symptoms.
 He completes a physical exam and orders several tests, including: